 Another good archived article encouraging you to substitute potassium for sodium is "An Alternative to softening with sodium", from Pipeline. a newsletter of the National Small Flows Clearinghouse, Winter 2001.

 When substituted for rock salt, potassium chloride works in the same way to replace Ca and Mg ions.
-Potassium is more desirable than sodium: in a planted tank the additional potassium would be used by plants, so that there should be no build-up to be diluted by water changes.
-In fact, dosing with potassium is central to the "Sears-Conlin" method of controlling algae by limiting phosphate in planted tanks.
+In a planted tank potassium is more desirable than sodium: the additional potassium would be used by plants, so that there should be no build-up to be diluted by water changes.
+In fact, dosing with potassium, often scarce in fresh water, is central to the "Sears-Conlin" method of controlling algae by limiting phosphate in planted tanks.

 You can get potassium chloride in the form of salt substitutes such as "Nu-Salt."
 Though I don't need to soften water here in New York, I don't understand why recharging ion-exchange resins with potassium chloride isn't perfectly standard aquarium practice.

 Other ion-exchange resins suitable for chemical filtration in aquariums work in a way similar to peat, by adsorbing calcium and magnesium ions, thus softening the water, and by releasing hydrogen ions in exchange.
 The additional hydrogen ions increase the water's acidity, and the pH value is consequently lower.
 This type of ion exchange does not increase levels of sodium or potassium in the water.

 Biological water-softening processes.
 Plants take up calcium and magnesium in building and maintaining their structures, and they store them, thus functioning ecologically as a reservoir for these elements, like a standing forest that locks up carbon for a time.
 When plant stems and leaves are pruned or siphoned out, they are "exported" from your aquarium ecosystem.
 On the other hand, if they soften and disintegrate within the aquarium, their molecular building blocks remain part of the system and get recycled.